jguerinet/MyMartlet/README.md

 ## Contributions
 Have a feature request?
 Make an issue!
 If you want to implement it yourself, just fork the repo, make the changes, and submit a PR.
-If you do fork the repo, make sure to rename signing.properties.sample to signing.properties, google-services-sample.json to google-services.json and PasswordsSample to Passwords or else the project will not build.
+If you do fork the repo, make sure to rename signing.properties.sample to signing.properties, google-services-sample.json to google-services.json, facebook_api_sample.xml to facebook_api.xml, and PasswordsSample to Passwords or else the project will not build.
 All contributions are welcome!

 ## Branches